ohler55/oj/README.md

  - Fixed GC bug in Oj::Doc, the fast parser.

+ - Serialization of Exceptions in Ruby 1.8.7 now includes message and backtrace.

 ## <a name="description">Description</a>

 Optimized JSON (Oj), as the name implies was written to provide speed